 We have just moved to England and my child is not a British citizen, will they be entitled to claim free childcare?

-Yes, a child moving to England from another country is entitled to free childcare on the same basis as any other child, regardless of whether they have British citizenship or you have been told you have no recourse to public funds.
+Yes, a child moving to England from another country is entitled to the 15 hours of universal free childcare on the same basis as any other child, regardless of whether they have British citizenship or you have been told you have no recourse to public funds.

 Files available to download